-27 one-year period.
-28 If the manufacturer, or its agents or (C) 29 authorized dealers are unable to conform the motor 30 vehicle to any applicable express varranty by 31 repairing or correcting any defect or condition 32 which substantially impairs the use and value of 33 the actor vehicle to the consumer after a 34 reasonable number of attempts, the manufacturer 35 shall replace the motor vehicle with a new motor 36 vehicle or accept return of the vehicle from the 37 consumer and refund to the consumer the full 38 purchase price including all collateral charges, 39 less a reasonable allowance for the consumer's use 40 of the vehicle.
-A reasonable allowance for use 41 shall be that amount directly attributable to 42 by the consumer prior to his first report of the 43 nonconformity to the manufacturer, agent or dealer during any subsequent period when the vehicle 45 is not out of service by reason of repair.
-46 shall be an affirmative defense to any claim under 47 this act (1) that an alleged nonconformity does 48 not substantially impair such use and value or (2) 49 that a nonconformity is the result of abuse, unauthorized neglect OF modifications 51 alterations of a motor vehicle by a consumer.
+If the manufraturer, or its agents or (C) 29 authorized dealers are unable to conform the motor 30 vehicle to any applicable express varranty by 31 repairing or correcting any defect or condition which substantially impairs the use and value of 33 the motor vehicle to the consumer after reasonable number of attempts, the manufacturer 35 shall replace the motor vehicle with a new motor vehicle or accept return of the vehicle from the consumer and refund to the consumer the full 38 purchase price including all collateral charges, 39 less a reasonable allowance for the consumer's use 40 of the vehicle.
+A reasonable allowance for use 41 shall be that amount directly attributable to use the consumer prior to his first report of the 43 nonconformity to the manufacturer, agent or dealer during any subsequent period when the vehicle 45 is not out of service by reason of repair.
+46 shall be an affirmative defense to any claim under 47 this act (1) that an alleged nonconformity does 48 not substantially impair such use and value or (2) 49 that a nonconformity is the result of abuse, unauthorized 50 neglect OF modifications 51 alterations of a motor vehicle by a consumer.

-(d) It shall be presumed that a reasonable 53 number of attempts have been undertaken to conform 54 a vehicle to the applicable express motor 55 warranties, if (1) the same nonconformity has been 56 subject to repair four or more times by the 57 manufacturer or its agents or authorized dealers 58 within the express warranty term or during the 59 period of one year following the date of original 60 delivery of the motor vehicle to a consumer, 61 whichever is the earlier date, but 62 nonconformity continues to exist or (2) 63 vehicle is out of service by reason of repair 64 a cumulative total of thirty or more calendar days 65 during such term or during such period, whichever 66 is the earlier date.
-The term of an express 67 warranty, such one-year period and such thirty-day 58 period shall be extended by any period of time 69 during which repair services are not available to 70 the consumer because of a war, invasion, strike or 71 fire, flood or other natural disaster.
+(d) It shall be presumed that a reasonable 52 53 number of attempts have been undertaken to conform 54 a motor vehicle to the applicable express 55 warranties, if (1) the same nonconformity has been 56 subject to repair four or more times by the 57 manufacturer or its agents or authorized dealers 58 within the express warranty term or during the 59 period of one year following the date of original 60 delivery of the motor vehicle to a consumer, 61 whichever is date, the earlier but continues to exist or (2) 62 nonconformity the 63 vehicle is out of service by reason of repair 64 a cumulative total of thirty or more calendar days 65 during such term or during such period, whichever 66 is the earlier date.
+The term of an express 67 warranty, such one-year period and such thirty-day 68 period shall be extended by any period of time 69 during which repair services are not available to 70 the consumer because of a war, invasion, strike or 71 fire, flood or other natural disaster.